dfe-analytical-services/analysts-guide/README.md

 ## Introduction

-A quarto-based website used as a central place to hold guidance, helpful links and code examples for analysts working in DfE.
+A quarto-based static website used as a central place to hold guidance, helpful links and code examples for analysts working in DfE.
 The source repository is hosted in GitHub and deployed via GitHub pages.

 ---